Port of Dieppe

 The maintenance facility development is situated in the outer harbour, to the north of Gaston Lalitte quay.
 It comprises:

-• A 90 m pontoon which can accommodate three 30-metre vessels
+• A pontoon which can accommodate three 27-metre vessels

 Ports of Normandy will prepare the plot of land and everything relating to mooring the ships.
 Eoliennes en Mer Dieppe - Le Tréport (EMDT) will build the building and the car parks.
-Currently the Gaston Lalitte quay is used for unloading aggregates from the sea and heavy cargo on to hardstanding covering more than 50,000 m².
-The development works directed by Ports of Normandy (rip-rap, dredging and pontoon construction) will be situated to the east of the pier, in line with the current rip-rap, and will extend the hardstanding by 4,000 m² and include the construction of pontoons.
+Currently, the Gaston Lalitte quay is used for unloading aggregates from the sea and heavy cargo onto hardstanding covering more than 50,000 m².
+The development works directed by Ports of Normandy (rip-rap, dredging and pontoon construction) will be situated where the Gaston Lalitte quay meets the East pier.

 False